Disease and Pest Management

 The Fall Armyworm (Spodoptera frugiperda) is a Lepidopteran insect belonging to the family Noctuidae.
 Although the fall armyworm (FAW) can feed on various kinds of food, with a host range of more than 80 plant species, its main preferences are grass plants.
 In particular, crops of economic importance such as maize, millet, sorghum, rice, wheat, and sugarcane are the preferred food sources of this pest.

 FAW is an invasive pest and between 2018-2022, it has spread throughout the nation causing not only severe economic losses but also raising food security concerns.
 Thus, it is essential to develop an effective and flexible approach to manage it.
 Application of various insecticides should be based on scientific evidence.
 We aim to develop environmentally safer synthetic as well as biopesticides.
-We would also be evaluating the resistance among this pest.
+We would also be evaluating the insecticide resistance of FAW among commonly used pesticides.
 The base-line insecticide susceptibility data is available with UAS, Bangalore; tracking the pest in real time and evaluating the susceptibility data would provide insights into the possibility of resistance to insecticides that might be developing within the pest.
 We have defined three key objectives:

 » Address the gap in knowledge regarding resistance status of FAW

-» Support the farmers in mitigating the threat posed by FAW.
+» Support farmers in mitigating the threat posed by FAW

 Investigator: Sampath Kumar